Ana-Saeedi92/Fitbit-trial-/README.md

 - Longitudinal comparisons (baseline vs follow-up)
 - Mixed-effects modeling for repeated measures
 - Cost and utilization analysis using claims data

+##  Data Availability

+The datasets used in this project are not publicly available due to privacy and institutional restrictions.

+However:
+- All analysis code is fully reproducible
+- Data structure and variable names are preserved in the scripts
+- The workflow can be adapted to similar datasets